KonstantinErlich/cellular-automata/README.md

 This script plots a cellular automation using defined rules [https://atlas.wolfram.com/TOC/TOC_101.html].

 I've programmed only some of the rules.
-To choose the rule to be plotted, type the number of the available rules.
+To choose the rule to be plotted, type the number of one of the available rules.

 The following options can be selected: width, number of steps, starting position and probability of a given tile to become black(meaning that if a rule says that a tile is to become black there is now the additional probability whether this actually happens.
 The standard, optimal case is a probability = 1.)